Guaranteed Best Mortgage Rates Ontario, From 3.99% 5 Years Fixed and 5.15% Variable

 5 Year Fixed Mortgage Rate Ontario

-• As noted, 5 year fixed mortgage rates in Ontario has historically been the most popular.
-If longer term peace of mind is paramount and there is more worry that rates may not come down in the next few years, the longer mortgage term may be worth it.
+• 5 year fixed mortgage rates in Ontario has historically been the most popular.
+If longer term peace of mind is paramount and there is more worry that rates may not come down as quickly or by as much in the next few years, this mortgage term may be worth it.

-• Current mortgage rates Ontario are lower for 5 year fixed mortgage terms, which can help reduce risk of overpaying if rates fall within 2-3 years
+• Current mortgage rates Ontario are the lowest for 5 year fixed mortgage terms, which can help reduce risk of overpaying if variable or shorter term fixed rates drop within 2-3 years.

 • As with all other rate selections, consider the ‘pricing’ advice below to ensure you get the best mortgage rate and fine print.
 The fine print when locking into a 5 year rate is especially important given the length of the lock-in, and these mortgages are not apples-to-apples comparisons.